dario-vega/demo-lab-nosql/README.md

 Choose **demonosql** as compartment name, choose a description and add it.

 ### Step 2.
-Create an API Key and Auth Token for your user

-Login to OCI console.

-Click on your Profile -> User Settings.
-On the bottom left, click on Auth Tokens.
-Click on Generate Token.

-Provide a description and then hit Generate Token.
-This will generate a token. **Make sure to copy the token and save it for future steps**.

-### Step 4.
 Cloud Shell Configuration - clone github, execute shell data.sh and setup the fn env.

 Open the Cloud Shell (click in the icon > ) in the top right menu